fossas/meta-fossa/GUIDE.md

 as "vendored dependencies"; for more information see the [vendored dependencies feature documentation](https://github.com/fossas/fossa-cli/blob/master/docs/features/vendored-dependencies.md).

+**Important: Known issue**

+When using this option, if FOSSA has issues recursing into a dependency when scanning for licenses, that dependency is skipped and no error is raised, causing an incomplete license set to be uploaded to the FOSSA backend.

+This will not affect all projects, but please check that your project is not affected prior to using this option.
+FOSSA is working on a patch for this issue and will update this repo when that fix is out.

+Whether this affects your project can be determined by running a build with `FOSSA_LICENSE_SCAN` unset and checking the count of dependencies in FOSSA, then running a build with `FOSSA_LICENSE_SCAN` set.
+The count of dependencies should match, but if it does not then this issue affects your project.

+To be notified of that fix, please [contact support](./README.md#support) or create an issue on this repository asking to be notified when this issue is resolved.

 ## Troubleshoot

 If you are running into issues, please confirm the following: